 Proper obstetrics care is essential if you’re pregnant or planning to conceive soon.
-At Inspire Ob/Gyn, LLC Lindsay Killingsworth, MD, and Courtney Middleton, MD, provide women in and around Johns Creek of Suwanee, Georgia, with expert care.
+At Inspire Ob/Gyn, LLC Lindsay Killingsworth, MD, Courtney Middleton, MD, and Gretchen Troxler, MD, provide women in and around Johns Creek of Suwanee, Georgia, with expert care.
 Their expertise ensures your health, the health of your baby, and a smooth delivery.
 When you need high-quality obstetric care, call the office or schedule an appointment using the online tool.

 The practice of obstetrics focuses on the health and wellness of your body during pregnancy.
 Obstetricians are doctors who oversee prenatal care, fetal health, and delivery of babies.
 Ultrasounds, health screenings, and monitoring of your health and your baby’s health fall under your obstetrician’s care.

 You benefit from receiving expert obstetrics care from a board-certified OB/GYN.
-Dr. Killingsworth and Dr. Middleton provide attentive, quality care throughout pregnancy, through delivery, and beyond.
+Dr. Killingsworth, Dr. Middleton and Dr. Troxler provide attentive, quality care throughout pregnancy, through delivery, and beyond.

 Prenatal care is appropriate if you’re thinking about getting pregnant, think you might be pregnant, or you know you’re pregnant.
 Pregnancy care offers the essential support you need to keep you and your baby healthy during the nine months of pregnancy.

 You receive the screenings, support, and care you need to help you transition to becoming a mother.
 Each pregnancy is unique, and prenatal visits reflect this.

 At Inspire Ob/Gyn, LLC, the prenatal care generally involves: